MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 *payment discount date < payment date on the selected entry <= payment tolerance date*

-This rule also applies to determine whether to display warnings when you apply payment tolerance to multiple documents.
-The payment discount tolerance warning is displayed for each entry that meets the date criteria.
+This rule also determines whether to display warnings when you apply payment tolerance to multiple documents.
+The payment discount tolerance warning displays for each entry that meets the date criteria.
 For more information, see [Example 2 - Tolerance Calculations for Multiple Documents](finance-payment-tolerance-and-payment-discount-tolerance.md#example-2---tolerance-calculations-for-multiple-documents).

 You can choose to display a warning that is based on different tolerance situations.

 - The first warning is for the payment discount tolerance.
-You are informed that you can accept a late payment discount.
+You're informed that you can accept a late payment discount.
 You can then choose whether to accept tolerance on the discount date.
 - The second warning is for the payment tolerance.
-You are informed that all entries can be closed because the difference is in the sum of the maximum payment tolerance for the applied entries.
+You're informed that all entries can be closed because the difference is in the sum of the maximum payment tolerance for the applied entries.
 You can then choose whether to accept tolerance on the payment amount.

 > [!NOTE]
 > Enabling the warning message will let choose how to process payments that are within tolerance.
 If you do not enable the message, and a tolerance level is specified, invoices with amounts that are within tolerance will be automatically closed and you cannot choose to leave the remaining amount.